flexstack/Dockerfile/README.md

 The following Dockerfiles are available in this repository:

 - [Node.js](nodejs.Dockerfile) - A simple Node.js Dockerfile with multi-stage build that works with Yarn, PNPM, or NPM package managers.
-We tested this against an [Astro project](https://docs.astro.build/en/getting-started/).
+We tested this in an [Astro project](https://docs.astro.build/en/getting-started/).

 ## Contributing